InfoSecREDD/NET-UP/README.md

-# Net-UP
+# NET-UP
 Network-based Startup Module Framework (Network Dropper)

-Net-UP is a Bash Framework to make loading Scripts that depend on internet connectivity to start ONLY when connected.
-Private-Locker and Myself (-REDD-) use this Framework with a series of "Homemade Modules" to do Security Auditing at local Corperations.
-NET-UP also allows the use of a network scan script, into a secure network to gain intelligence about the network. (subscan module)
+NET-UP is a Custom Bash Framework to make loading and launching Scripts that depend on internet connectivity to start ONLY when connected.
+Private-Locker and Myself (-REDD-) use this Framework with a series of Modules (see below for more information) to do Security Auditing at local Corperations.
+NET-UP also allows the use of MANY scripts to run - OSINT Scripts, Network Monitoring Scripts (MitM Attacks), Packet Capturing, and Basic Security Auditing.
+NET-UP was also designed to just use One Command to run.
+Doing so allow easy execution of cronjobs or startup based scripts.

 ### Features:
 - Based on Native Bash Shell to allow flexibility.
+- Auto Interface Detected Script (to manually set interface see below)
 - Easy to Configure Commands and Variables.
 - Easy to Install script. (located below)
 - One Command runs the whole Script. - Can be used for Cronjobs/and other Scripting.